 Change the users authorized to connect to the application.
 You can define authorization level for each user

 11.2.1 Configuration of the users using a XML file

-11.2.1.1 Generality and uses of clear text password
+11.2.1.1 Generality

 The credentials of a user are defined in the XML file /opt/rudder/etc/rudder-users.xml.
 This file expects the following format: